Polish–Lithuanian War

 In July 1920, Polish forces retreated due to reverses in the Polish–Soviet War and the Lithuanians followed the retreating troops to secure their lands as delineated in the Soviet–Lithuanian Peace Treaty.
 However, the Red Army was the first to enter Vilnius.
 In August 1920, Poland won the Battle of Warsaw and forced the Soviets to retreat.
 The Polish Army encountered Lithuanian opposition, defending their new borders, which the Polish government considered illegitimate.
-Thus, the Polish invaded Lithuanian-controlled territory during the Battle of the Niemen River.
-Under pressure from the League of Nations, Poland signed the Suwałki Agreement on October 7, 1920.
+Thus, the Polish invaded Lithuanian-controlled territory during the Battle of Sejny.
+Pressured by the League of Nations, Poland signed the Suwałki Agreement on October 7, 1920.
 The agreement left the Suwałki region on the Polish side and drew a new incomplete demarcation line, which left Vilnius vulnerable to a flanking maneuver.